vinfalardeau/RE-rosgen/docs/report/HEGSRR-Replication-Report.md

 1. Identify any experimentally manipulated variables and include details about how these variables were manipulated during the original study.
 2. Identify any measured variables examined in the original study
-   a.
-Identify both the response(s) and predictor variable(s) associated with each hypothesis
+   -	Identify both the response(s) and predictor variable(s) associated with each hypothesis
-   b.
-Describe any variable transformations (e.g., log-scaled, categorical)
+   -	Describe any variable transformations (e.g., log-scaled, categorical)
-   c.
-Describe any spatial aggregation/disaggregation that was applied to any variables
+   -	Describe any spatial aggregation/disaggregation that was applied to any variables
 3. Describe any adjustments made to the variables to account for
-   a.	first-order spatial effects (sub-regional differences in means)
+   -	first-order spatial effects (sub-regional differences in means)
-   b.	second-order spatial effects (spatial dependencies)
+   -	second-order spatial effects (spatial dependencies)
-   c.	spatial anisotropies (directional trends)
+   -	spatial anisotropies (directional trends)

 ### Analytical Specification